davery22/conveyor/design-notes/00-plan.md

 The effect of buffers/staging on processing
 - eg in #zip, can't know we will use either value until we have both
 - eg in #broadcast with eagerCancel, a sink may fail with buffered elements, meaning other sinks process more than it
-    - Just because #offer returned true doesn't mean element was processed by some downstream
+    - Just because #push returned true doesn't mean element was processed by some downstream

 Document: